Plain's data model differs from other customer service systems in one significant way: there are no tickets, contacts, or conversations.

 - Communication channels: Currently chat and email.
 These channels need to be configured separately.

-- Human user: A "normal" user that typically logs in via the Support App.
-Our docs usually refer to this as just simply "user".
-Can be a member of multiple workspaces.
-Authentication is via our OAuth identity provider.
+- Human user: A "normal" user that uses the Support App.
+The documentation usually refers to this as just "user".
+Human users can be a member of multiple workspaces.
+Authentication is via an OAuth identity provider.

-- Machine user: A user that exclusively uses the API to perform automation.
-Restricted to a single workspace.
+- Machine user: A user that exclusively uses the Plain API to perform automation.
+Machine users are restricted to a single workspace.
 Authentication is via API keys.

 The customer entity has the following fields: